maratai/craftery/audio_music/musical_instruments.md

 # Musical Instruments

 **Disclaimer**: I'm not a performance musician; when I own and play an instrument, it's either recreational or I'm recording it for sound design or research purposes!
 In particular, I'm not a wind player or percussionist so all of that is very mysterious.
+This is all very hobbyist/experimentation.

 The instruments I nominally have played even a little: